 Payment & Reservation

-Either pay all at once or make a deposit to reserve a seat in the tour van.
-For tours, we accept bank transfers.
-Click the button saying “Book Now” at the top of this page.
+Reserve a seat on the tour.
+For tours, we accept bank transfers that can save on transaction fees.
+Click the button saying “Request booking” at the top of this page.

 Cancellation and refunds